shwenzhang/AndResGuard/README.md

     mappingFile = null
     use7zip = true
     useSign = true
-    // it will keep the origin path of your resources when it's true keepRoot = false
+    // It will keep the origin path of your resources when it's true keepRoot = false
+    // It will merge the duplicated resources, but don't rrely on this feature too much.
+    // it's always better to remove duplicated resource from repo mergeDuplicatedRes = true
     whiteList = [
         // your icon
         "R.drawable.icon",